Unlocking Growth Opportunities for All

 It’s time for that to change.

-Women’s World Banking proudly presents Unlocking Growth Opportunities for All: Financial Inclusion Forum 2025 — a high-impact convening for policymakers committed to turning global dialogue into local action.
+Women’s World Banking proudly presents Unlocking Growth Opportunities for All: Financial Inclusion Forum 2025 — a high-impact convening committed to turning global dialogue into local action.

 Building on the global forums during September, this Forum offers a rare opportunity: a space where strategies are sharpened, solutions are grounded, and commitments become catalysts for change.
 Through intimate, closed-door roundtables, global insights are refined into real-world policy actions.
 The focus is clear: unlocking the power of inclusive finance to drive economic resilience, especially for women.